Find out how to become a registered nurse at USask!

 Categories of applicants

-Applicants are admitted on the basis of the required post-secondary course work and the results of their CASPer exam.
+Applicants are admitted on the basis of the required post-secondary course work and the results of their Casper exam.
 Applications are accepted from residents of all Canadian provinces and territories and international countries.
 Canadian or international residency status is not considered in the application process.

 The University of Saskatchewan (USask) is committed to equity, diversity and inclusion, and proud to support academic opportunities for Indigenous students.
 We continue to grow our partnerships with Indigenous communities across the province, nationally and internationally and value the unique perspective that Indigenous students provide to strengthen these relationships.
 Verification of Indigenous membership/citizenship at USask is led and determined by the deybwewin | taapwaywin | tapewin: Indigenous Truth policy and Standing Committee in accordance with the processes developed to enact the policy.